jbdamask/jbdamask.github.io/_posts/2024-05-27-not-a-great-start.md

 With a bit of an evil laugh, I snapped a picture and texted my Dr asking if I should get it looked at.
 He got back to me pretty quickly and said I should be find; my tetanus shot was still good.

 After that, I decided I needed to learn about this game so I could protect myself.
 That led to a winter reading all of John Skinner's books and watching all his YouTube videos.
-I got all the right equipment, studied fishing forums to find got spots, learned about tides and moons and so on.
+I got all the right equipment, studied fishing forums to find good spots, learned about tides and moons and so on.

 Once the season started, I was ready.
 Nope.